 There are no planned activities until an evening welcome meeting.

 Enjoy a morning tour of some of the city's highlights.
-With a free afternoon, opt to head out of town and view Mt Fuji or explore more of Tokyo's diverse districts.
+With a free afternoon, opt to explore more of Tokyo's diverse districts.

 It's a long travel day to reach the scenic village of Shirakawa-go.
 View the unique architecture before settling into a local style inn for the night.
 Enjoy a traditional dinner.

 Enjoy a traditional breakfast before travelling to Kanazawa by bus.
 Wander through the samurai village on a short guided walk and take a guided tour of the Ninja Temple.
 Opt to visit the impressive 21st Century Museum, the geisha district, or Kenrokuen garden.